upperstream/packer-templates/ubuntu/ubuntu-20.04/README.md

 # Packer templates for Ubuntu 20.04.6 LTS

-Templates to create Vagrant boxes for Ubuntu 20.04.6 LTS (amd64).
+Templates to create Vagrant boxes for Ubuntu 20.04.6 LTS (amd64 and arm64).

 ## Prerequisites